John Wayne Gacy: Second marriage and divorce

 In August 1971, shortly after Gacy and his mother moved into the house, he became engaged to Carole Hoff, whom he had briefly dated in high school.
 Hoff and her two young daughters from a previous marriage moved into the house soon after.
 They were married on July 1, 1972.
 Gacy's mother moved out of the house shortly before the wedding.

 By 1975, Gacy had told his wife that he was bisexual.
 After the couple had sex on Mother's Day that year, he informed her this would be "the last time" they would do so.
 He began spending most evenings away from home, only to return in the early morning with the excuse he had been working late or conducting business meetings.
 (Note: Carole would later state that during their marriage, Gacy "rarely" slept more than two hours per night.)
 Carole observed Gacy bringing teenage boys into his garage in the early hours and also found gay pornography and men's wallets and identification inside the house.
 When she confronted Gacy about these items, he informed her angrily that it was none of her business.

 In October 1975, after a heated argument, Carole asked Gacy for a divorce.
-He agreed although, by mutual consent, she continued to live at his house until February 1976.
+He agreed, although by mutual consent she continued to live at his house until February 1976.
 On March 2, the Gacys' divorce—decreed on the false grounds of Gacy's infidelity with women—was finalized.
 (Note: Hoping to reconcile, Gacy and Carole began dating again in late 1977, but she became engaged to another man the following year.)

 PDM Contractors

 In 1971, Gacy established a part-time construction business, PDM Contractors (for "Painting, Decorating, and Maintenance").
 With the approval of his probation officer, Gacy worked evenings on his construction contracts while working as a cook during the day.
 Initially, he undertook minor repair work, but later expanded to include projects such as interior design, remodeling, and landscaping.
 In mid-1973, Gacy quit his job as a cook so he could commit fully to his construction business.

-By 1975, PDM was expanding rapidly and Gacy was working up to sixteen hours per day.
+By 1975, PDM was expanding rapidly, and Gacy was working up to sixteen hours per day.
 In March 1977, he became a supervisor for PE Systems, a firm specializing in the remodeling of drugstores.
 Between PE Systems and PDM, Gacy worked on up to four projects simultaneously and frequently traveled to other states.
-By 1978, PDM's annual revenue was over $200,000.
+By 1978, PDM's annual revenue was over $200,000 (the equivalent of about $1,024,000 as of 2026).
 (Note: In September 1978, Gacy was also appointed as vice president of RaphCo Incorporated, a contracting firm owned by a business associate.)